Skip to main content

 Maternity leave

-Maternity leave is usually defined as the time a mother takes off work for the birth or adoption of a child.
-The exact number of days that an employee who is a mother is entitled to depends on the laws of their country.
+Maternity leave is usually defined as the time a birth parent takes off work for the birth or adoption of a child.
+The exact number of days that an employee who is a birth parent is entitled to depends on the laws of their country.

 Paternity leave

-Paternity leave is the time a father can take off work after the birth or adoption of a child.
-The exact number of days that an employee who is a father is entitled to depends on the laws of their country.
+Paternity leave is the time a non-birth parent can take off work after the birth or adoption of a child.
+The exact number of days that an employee who is a non-birth parent is entitled to depends on the laws of their country.

 Parental leave

 Parental leave provides employees with job-protected leave to care for a child following a birth or adoption.
-It is usually available to both mothers and fathers.
-Parental leave entitlements vary by country around the world.
+It is usually available to both birth and non-birth parents.
+Parental leave entitlements vary by country.

 Sick leave

-Sick leave allows employees to take time off when they feel unwell or sick.
+Sick leave allows employees to take time off when they are unwell.
 Typically separate from paid vacation time, sick leave is a mandatory entitlement in most countries worldwide.
-It may also be referred to as “medical leave,” “sickness absences,” or “sick days.”
+It may also be referred to as "medical leave," "sickness absences," or "sick days."

 Healthcare

-Many countries provide public healthcare systems for their residents, so employers do not need to contribute to premiums for their employees.
-However, you can decide if you would like to offer and contribute to supplemental healthcare (if available).
+Many countries provide public healthcare systems for their residents, so employers do not need to contribute to their employees' premiums.
+However, you can decide whether to offer and contribute to supplemental healthcare (if available).

-Please visit here to see the supplemental options available in the countries you’re hiring.
-We offer private health insurance plans for most countries around the world, but some limitations may exist.
+Please contact support@plane.com to learn about the supplemental options available in the countries you're hiring.
+We offer private health insurance plans in most countries worldwide, but some limitations may apply.

 Life insurance and short-term & long-term disability

 Supplemental life, short-term disability, and long-term disability insurance are available in most countries.
-Life insurance coverage is mandatory in some countries, such as Peru, Nigeria, and the UAE.
+Life insurance coverage is mandatory in some countries, such as Peru and Nigeria.
+You can check what options are available by country by contacting support@plane.com.

 Pension